Asian markets track Wall Street gains, oil prices advance

 THE QUOTE: "Markets are trading within a range bound by a number of factors.
 Rising yields, a strengthening dollar and some geopolitical uncertainty aren't allowing it to run its own race.
 This is causing investors to tread with caution," Oriano Lizza, sales trader at CMC Markets in Singapore, said in a commentary

-ENERGY: Benchmark U.S. crude oil added 59 cents to $71.73 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude oil added 65 cents to $71.79 a barrel in electronic trading on the New York Mercantile Exchange.
 It climbed $2.08, or 3 percent, to $71.14 per barrel on Wednesday.
-That's the highest level in nearly three and a half years.
-Brent crude, used to price international oils, gained 58 cents to $77.79 per barrel.
+Brent crude, used to price international oils, gained 67 cents to $77.88 per barrel.

 Comments